 The VM option will build your game and use interpreted code within a special YoYo Runner.
 The performance of this target is less optimised than YYC, but it is faster to compile and offers the ability to run in debug mode (when using YYC the debugger will not start).
 The YYC target however, gives a much greater optimisation (and corresponding performance boost) especially with logic-heavy games, but large projects can take some time to compile.

-To compile your game using either the VM or YYC however, you will first need to set up your Devices so that GameMaker Studio 2 can communicate with your Mac machine.
+To compile your game using either the VM or YYC, however, you will need to make sure that your PC or Mac is correctly set up.
+PC users will have the additional step of setting up Device Manager so that GameMaker can communicate correctly with the Mac build machine.

 Once you have downloaded and installed Xcode, you need to link it with your Apple Developer account so that it can use the required certificates to build your projects.
 For that you need to follow these steps: